luau-project/minpack-builder/doc/Build-and-Install-on-Linux-Intel-Fortran-Compiler-ifx.md

 For this tutorial, we are going to use Debian 12 stable in a terminal-only fashion, compiling the library with Intel Fortran Compiler (ifx) provided by Intel through the package manager.

-> [!IMPORTANT]
->
-> In the end of this guide, you will have a working ```minpack``` shared library (libminpack.so) installed on your computer, and this final ```libminpack.so``` depends on Intel Fortran Compiler Runtime for Linux.
-In order to use ```libminpack.so``` built here in a standalone manner with Intel Fortran Compiler (ifx), or redistribute to end users, you have to install Intel Fortran Compiler Runtime for Linux [https://www.intel.com/content/www/us/en/docs/oneapi/installation-guide-linux/2023-0/list-available-toolkits-components-and-runtime.html#LIST-RUNTIME](https://www.intel.com/content/www/us/en/docs/oneapi/installation-guide-linux/2023-0/list-available-toolkits-components-and-runtime.html#LIST-RUNTIME) depending on the ifx version you have installed (2024.1 for this guide), or guide your end users to install it.
-In the future, since most likely these links will change and become obsolete, look for Intel Fortran Compiler Runtime for Linux.

 ## Table of Contents

 * [Requirements](#requirements)